Question: How do you wash Lego?

 First, we sort out all the non-Lego pieces.
 It is important to get any paper products or other items that may dissolve such as bubble gum or putty, this way it doesn't stick all over your Lego and make a bigger mess.

-Second, we bag it up in mesh laundry bags that can easily be purchased in the laundry section at the grocery or department store.
-At the time of this publication, the mesh bags are usually around $4-6 each.
-We do try to get the heavier duty mesh bags if we can.
+Second, we bag it up in mesh laundry bags, which you can buy here!
 We have tried the cheaper bags you can get at the dollar store and they just do not last long enough.
 In this case, you usually do get what you pay for.
 If you are using mesh bags, you should be sure to also take out long skinny objects such as axles, antenna, plants, hoses, etc because these pieces will get caught in the holes in the mesh bag and tear it.
 It is important to double or triple bag the Lego and make sure the bags are tied tight so that the Lego does not break open in the laundry.
 Loose Lego in your washing machine will eventually break your machine sooner than later.
 We have had customers tell us they use pillow cases in lieu of laundry bags, just be sure to tie them shut well.
 We sell the mesh bags we like to use on our website: Mesh Laundry Bags for LEGO Washing – Atlanta Brick Co (atlbrick.com)

 We wash our Lego in an ordinary clothes washing machine, just make sure it does not have an agitator sticking up in the middles of the machine or else you may need to use smaller bags that would fit around the agitator.
 A top-load machine with no agitator is ideal, however, we are currently using a front load and it is working fine as well, but the weight of the Lego is more difficult to tumble in a front-load washer and may cause unnecessary wear on the machine.